florianeckerstorfer/florian.ec/site/blog/2021-02-20-cache-busting-eleventy-postcss/index.md

 This technique doesn't work for my setup, because PostCSS is run as a JavaScript template and I can't be sure that this code is executed before the hashed filename is required in the HTML pages.
 Luckily, the solution is quite simple: in a Eleventy [Data File](https://www.11ty.dev/docs/data-js/) I run the function that generates the content hash again.
 The content of the CSS files does not change, reading all CSS files, concatenating and hashing them does not take a noticeable amount of time and the hashing algorithm is deterministic.

-For a programmer reading a bunch of files and then executing an hashing algorithm twice sounds like a waste, but in this case it makes no difference, Eleventy build already reads and writes hundreds of images, reading a dozen CSS files does not impact the build time in any way.
-The other plus point is that the code is straight forwards:
+For a programmer reading a bunch of files and then executing an hashing algorithm twice sounds like a waste, but in this case it makes no difference.
+My Eleventy build already reads and writes hundreds of images, reading a dozen CSS files does not impact the build time in any meaningful way.
+And this way the code is straight forward:

 ```javascript
 // src/data/css.js